Itz-SuleX5/MatteosPizza/README.md

 1.  **Fixed Header**: Logo on the left, links to `Home`, `Menu`, `My Cart`, and `Profile`.
 Show item count in cart. ✅
 2.  **Hero/Home**: Large pizza image with "Order Now" CTA.
 Welcome text and prominent button. ✅
-3.  **Menu Page**: Responsive grid (2 columns on mobile, 4 on desktop) of product cards with hover animations (Framer Motion).
-Each card shows image, name, price, and "Add to Cart" button. 🕐
+3.  **Menu Page**: Responsive grid (1 column on mobile, 4 on desktop) of product cards with hover animations (Framer Motion).
+Each card shows image, name, price, and "Add to Cart" button. ✅
 4.  **Cart**: Slide-in panel from the right.
 List of items with small animations when adding/removing.
 Fixed "Checkout" button at the bottom. ✅
 5.  **Checkout**: Address and payment method form in two steps.
 Progress bar at the top. ✅
 6.  **Profile/Order History**: List of orders with status in a colored tag.
 Button to view details. ✅